catalyst/moodle-format_hero/README.md

 ## Course images
-There are course settings in this course format that apply to the course images
+There are course settings in this course format that apply to the course images There are course settings in this course format that apply to the course images.

 ### Separate header image
 This course format supports multiple course images.
+This course format supports multiple course images.
 If there is only one course image, this is used.
+This is so one image can be used for the course image and another for course header and section header images.
 If there are more than one then the second image is used.

 This is so one image can be used for the course image and another by the two col format for a header image.
+The settings:
+* Heading image
+* Heading image format

+Control the course front page header image settings.

+The settings:
+* Section image
+* Section image format

 NOTE: By default Moodle only allows 1 course image.
 For the above functionality to work this needs to be changed to 2.
+Control the course front page header image settings

+NOTE: By default Moodle only allows 1 course image.
+For this functionality to work this needs to be changed to 3.
-This is done be increasing the `Course image files limit` setting at `Site administration > Appearance > Courses`
+This is done be increasing the `Course image files limit` setting at `Site administration > Appearance > Courses` This is done be increasing the `Course image files limit` setting at `Site administration > Appearance > Courses`

+### Header background color
+A background color can be used instead of course header and section header images.
+This can is also displayed "behind" images in case the images are transparent and/or don't fully cover the header area.

 ### Header image format
+### Header image format
 You can choose from the course settings how the course image is displayed when rendered from the course settings.
+You can choose from the course settings how the course and section images are displayed when rendered from the course settings.
 There are three options for formatting the display of the header image:
 * Contain: Scales the image as large as possible without cropping or stretching the image.
 * Contain Left: Sam as contain but the image is left aligned.